CSC207-UofT/course-project-haunted-pyramid/res/Phase2/accessibility.md

 over their work schedule.
 We would like to market this towards professors in University as we integrate the Event Collections function which allows a User to create a collection of events (such as lectures and deadlines, with recommended time to start working on each) and share it with other users (students in a course) who will then have the collection merged into their schedule and work sessions customized to fit their lifestyle and other commitments.

-Write a paragraph about whether or not your program is less likely to be used by certain demographics.
-For example, a program that converts txt files to files that can be printed by a braille printer are less likely to be used by people who do not read braille.

 Our program is less likely to be used by people whose day to day lives do not involve intensive self-regulation or independent work with strict deadlines.
-For example, children and people who work in
+For example, people who work in jobs that are fairly routine or unplannable such as someone who works in customer service will not have any need for our program.
+It is also unlikely to be used by children or retired people/people who are set in their workflows.
+Our main demographic is students because of the nature of the occupation and due to the willingness to experiment and desperation for improvement to productivity at any cost that we all feel and that drives us to try new ways of staying organized every year.